Omkar-Basutkar/RTCamp/README.md

 after the proccess of creation and testing it will destroy using containers and files after wait of 5 minutes. and local files will be deleted after 2 mins deletetion on containers.

+Terraform can also be used for building infrastructure which has included .sh file. which can be runed directly after importing & installing terraform in linux.(amazon linux installation file provided)

 steps
 1. install git and terraform (optional) [terraform file provided to launch server]